top of page

 All are welcome to join Rob, Jude, and Ray for a friendly and fun morning jam session.
 BYO instruments and voice; a new booklet of music is provided each day.

-Tai Chi by Chris
+Tai Chi with Isabelle

 Tall Rob and the Fairy

 Tiny imps and young scallywags are invited on a tune-filled romp with the incorrigible Tall Rob and his stoic sidekick, the fairy.
 Sing, dance and play games, join in a joyous, juvenile jam session and frolic with fun-loving festival frivolity.
-Be part of the magic, music and possible mayhem!
+Be part of the magic, music and possibly mayhem!

 Tom Woodward and the True Delusions